bc88bc/P4CF/README.md

 -   Line 1:
 -   Line 2: Hypocenter location in latitude, longitude, and depth
-    -   Relative to the upper-left corner of rupture plane (that is, the first vertex of rupture trace in the finite-fault file), hypocenter location may be specified as a fraction of fault length and a fraction of fault width for along-strike and down-dip position, respectively.
+    -   Hypocenter location may be specified as a fraction of fault length and a fraction of fault width along-strike and down-dip position, respectively.
+Relative to the upper-left corner of rupture plane (that is, the first vertex of rupture trace in the finite-fault file),
 -   Line 3:
 -   Line 4:
 -   Line 5: